Monday, 16 February 2026

 Section of revetment secured and backfilled.

-The finished job, looking up the clough.
+The finished job: looking up the clough.

-The stile below the revetment also received attention, as the tread-board, whilst in good order, had become extremely slippery so Jak set-to with hammer and staples to give some grip to the surface.
-At the bottom of the path was a second stile which we had previously replaced but needed the tread-board replacing with a wider section.
+The stile below the revetment also received attention as the tread-board, whilst in good order, had become extremely slippery.
+Jak set-to with hammer and staples to give some grip to the surface.

-We had used a length of decking from the original construction, but this had become slippery, and was a bit too narrow to safely cross the drainage channel we had to excavate on the field side of the stile.
+At the bottom of the path was a second stile which CROWS had rebuilt but now needed a wider tread-board.
+Previously, as a temporary measure, we had recycled a length of decking from the original structure, but this had become slippery and was narrower than we would like to ensure a safe crossing the drainage channel we had to excavate on the field side of the stile.

 Wider tread-board being fitted.

-Back in 1970, the lower section of this path would have formed the boundary to the ill-fated, Krumlin festival, which occupied several fields along the side of the valley, see image below.
-For those interested in this event, there is an excellent book written by Ben Graham, entitled, "Pink Floyd are fogbound in Paris: The story of the 1970 Krumlin Festival".
+Back in 1970, the lower section of this path would have formed the site boundary to the ill-fated Krumlin Festival which occupied several fields along the side of the valley (see image below).

-Krumlin Festival in 1970, Banquet House Clough, highlighted in blue on the map at the beginning of the blog, forms the boundary to the left of the festival fields.
+Krumlin Festival in 1970.
+Banquet House Clough (highlighted in blue on the map at the beginning of the blog) forms the boundary to the left of the festival fields.